Yes.

 Electric vehicle batteries, including batteries leased on a separate basis from the car, are covered under the terms of the policy for Accidental Damage, Fire or Theft.

-Policyholders that have our Allianz or Allianz Silver cover level may have third party only cover for driving other cars, subject to certain restrictions.
+Policyholders that have our Allianz Online Gold or Silver cover level may have third party only cover for driving other cars, subject to certain restrictions.
 We recommend checking your certificate of motor insurance in your account to confirm if you have this cover.

 If applicable, this cover is for the policyholder only, not named drivers and is restricted to third party only cover in the UK, Isle of Man and the Channel Islands.
 The loss or damage to the vehicle you're driving isn't covered.
 Refer to your Document of Insurance for further information.

-Policyholders that have our Allianz Essentials cover level do not have cover for driving other cars.
+Policyholders that have our Allianz Online Bronze cover level do not have cover for driving other cars.

 The registered keeper is the person legally responsible for the vehicle, meaning it’s up to them to make sure it's taxed, insured and has a valid MOT.